asrayousuf/ScrabbleWordRecommender/README.md

 #### Handling Blank Input Tiles
 This module handles the blank input tiles and computes the score for the blank tiles to be subtracted.
 ##### Team
-1. Mohanish Golatkar
+1. Mohanish Golatkar - *Create the bsae structure of Blank Handling class and the sortRack() funtion*
-2. Neel Paratkar
+2. Neel Paratkar - *Write the method which calculates the score when blank  tile is present in the rack*
-3. Sri Harish
+3. Sri Harish - *Create the Blank Handling functions that checks if blanks present,get count and remove blanks*

 #### Handling Input Constraints from Board
 This module handles the constraints from the board such as letter positioning and maximum length of  the word.